jacek-foremski/blog/README.md

 * Users Entity (Timestampable, Blameable and SoftDeleteable)
 * Post Entity (Timestampable, Blameable, SoftDeleteable and Sluggable)
 * Listing, creating, editing and deleting Users and Posts in Admin Panel with pagination
-* Blog frontend dynamically generated from database
 * Archives generated dynamically

 **Planned features:**
-* Add tests
+* Add tests for admin area
 * Minimize assets with Assetic
 * Add registration pagge
 * Allow logged in users to comment on blog posts